lancedolan/webpack-react-example/readme.md

 webpack-react-skeleton/
-├─ app/                     # All source which compose this frontend app, uncompiled/unprocessed │  ├─ html/                 # HTML - react apps will be initialized on some of these pages │  ├─ js/                   # JavaScript applications which can be initialized and run on html pages │  │  ├─ components/        # React components
+├─ app/                     # All source which compose this frontend app, uncompiled/unprocessed │  ├─ html/                 # HTML - react apps will be initialized on some of these pages │  │                        #    Note: script tags will be injected to the <head> at build time │  ├─ js/                   # JavaScript applications which can be initialized and run on html pages │  │  ├─ components/        # React components
 │  │  ├─ page-components/   # The root React components which render themselves onto a DOM element